What Is a Subcontractor?

 Image source: Shutterstock

-Benefits of Being a Subcontractor
+Benefits of Being an Independent Contractor

 Flexibility